nayish/regex-workshop/README.md

 # Regex Workshop

-In this workshop we will learn how to write Regular Expressions to match many different usages.
+In this workshop we will learn how to write Regular Expressions to match many different patterns.

-## Step 0
+## Setup

+* Make sure you have [Node.js and NPM installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+* Clone this project locally `git clone git@github.com:nayish/regex-workshop.git`
-install the project (`npm i` in the root of the project).
+* Install the project (`npm i` in the root of the project).

+In each of the following steps, you can run the tests for the specific by running `npm t <step>`.
+Try it now on step 1 (`npm t 1`), and you should get one failing test `should have answer for step 1`.
+In order to solve a step you need to enter a Regex in the appropriate answer variable in `./solution.ts`.

+You can also run all the steps by running `npm t` or run all tests in watch mode by running npm run `test:watch`.

+Now that you understand the setup we can begin.

 ## Step 1 - Intro

 A regular expression can be written between two slashes `//` or using the `RegExp` object.

-Example: `/w/` is a regular expression that matches all words containing the letter `w` (it can be written also as `new RegExp('w')` but we will stick with the slash notation which is less javascript specific).
+**Example:** `/w/` is a regular expression that matches all words containing the letter `w`

+(it can be written also as `new RegExp('w')` but we will stick with the slash notation which is less javascript specific).

 **Write a Regular Expression that checks if the given text contains the letter `a`.**

-> In `./solution.ts` file write your answer in the `answer1` exported variable and run `npm t 1` in the terminal.
+> In `./solution.ts` file write your answer in the `answer1` exported variable.

 In order to check that you are correct run `npm t 1` in the terminal in this project root.